codesyntax/CodeSkel/README.txt

 Introduction
 ============

-CodeSkel provides a collection of skeletons for quickstarting Plone projects.
+CodeSkel provides a collection of skeletons for quickstarting Plone projects personalized after repeating many times several changes in our Plone projects

 All skeletons are available as PasteScript_ templates and can be used via the ''paster'' commandline tool.
 For example to create a package